bebraw/green-computing-result-parser/README.md

 deno run --allow-env --allow-read ./mod.ts ../results > results.csv
 ```

 and then give it rights as the script asks for them.
+The assumption is that the results to parse exist in a sibling directory.